MatthiasNickles/diff-SAT/README.md

 delSAT's output is a _sample_ (or UNSAT).
 A sample is here a multiset (bag) of sampled models, i.e., answer sets (aka stable models) or satisfying truth assignments (aka witnesses) of the input propositional formula or answer set program.

-The generated sample minimizes a user-defined arbitrary differentiable cost function down to a user-specified threshold.
+The generated sample minimizes a user-defined arbitrary differentiable cost function down to a user-specified threshold or until the cost doesn't change anymore.
 The threshold allows to trade-off accuracy against speed.

 Such a sample is called a _multi-solution_ (or just _solution_ if there is no ambiguity) of the given cost function and the